As

 August through

-December, with an average maximum UV index of 12, are months with the highest UV index in São Tomé.
-A UV Index value of 11, and more, symbolizes an excessive health risk from exposure to the Sun's UV rays for the average person.
+December, with an average maximum UV index of 12.
+A UV Index of 11, and more, symbolizes an ultimate health vulnerability from unprotected exposure to Sun's UV rays for ordinary individuals.

-Note: In March, a daily maximum UV index of 12 leads to the following instructions:
+Note: The UV index of 12 during March leads to these advisories: